intel/wult/content/pages/install-guide.rst

 Same as the `local usage model notes <#kernel-sources>`_.

-2.4 Install pepc and wult
+2.4 Install wult and pepc
 -------------------------

-Install them on the controller, same way as `in the local usage model case <#install-pepc-wult>`_.
+Install them on the controller - `same way as update <#_remoteusage-update>`_, but without the `--upgrade` option.

-1.6 Deploy wult drivers
+2.5 Deploy wult drivers
 -----------------------

 Make sure that `passwordless <#passwordless-ssh>`_ SUT access works, then run the following command on the controller: ::

- sudo wult deploy -H SUTNAME
+ wult deploy -H SUTNAME

 **Important note**